1958 | B&W | 65min

-Wabi-sabi.
-The Japanese philosophy which celebrates the inherent beauty of imperfection.
-I find this philosophy applies quite nicely to the world of bad movies.
+More than any other philosophy, I find wabi-sabi, the Japanese philosophy celebrating the inherent beauty of imperfection, to be the philosophy which most naturally applies to the world of bad movies.
 If you are reading this, I imagine you don’t need an explanation about the joys of bad movies.
 The joy of experiencing a line of Ed Wood dialog for the first time.
 The delight of a well done, but obviously cheap, special effect.
 The absolute bliss of watching the late David Carradine in anything.
 Most bad movies possess some amount of cinematic wabi-sabi, but nobody’s films—with the possible exception of the aforementioned Ed Wood—embody the spirit of wabi-sabi better than Roger Corman.

 Corman is, of course, famous for the countless, tightly-budgeted, and quite profitable quickies he churned out during (and well beyond) the heyday of drive-in theaters.
 Sparse sets, reused footage, and frugal special effects were the hallmark of Corman’s style.
 A perfect example of this style, and incidentally one of my favorite Corman movies, is 1958′s Teenage Caveman.